reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 Finally, run the following command `docker-compose up -d nginx` to start the service and check the logs to be sure that the services is running properly.

-For this example, we can see that the service has beed started and it's connected to bitcoind (`RPC Connected: ... subversion=/Satoshi:24.0.1`)
+For this example, we can see that the service has beed started and it's connected to bitcoind.

 ```shell
 [$ docker ps | grep nginx